RGBboy/express-signup/readme.md

 ## Todo

   * Change so the view shows nice errors to the user.
-  * Update so the view is not rendered in the POST method (should redirect back).
   * Double check that relaying the req.body.user to the signup view is not a security risk.
   * Write process helpers for other components to use for integration tests.